wasmerio/ate/doc/components.md

   proactive or reactive measures but ultimately it was built to show how a **ResourceScope** could be used.
 - **TopicInterceptor** allows the caller to specifc a Kafka Topic that the API should execute its logic under by passing in a 'Topic' header.
-If no header is supplied then the ATE library will use the domain name of the USERNAME claim written in the supplied token as the topic name.
+If no header is supplied then the ATE library will use the domain name of the USERNAME claim written in the supplied token as the partition name.
 - **TransactionInterceptor** will commit any records marked for saving (d.headIO.mergeLater) into the chain-of-trust before returning to the caller (but only if the return code is a success as otherwise no data changes will be committed)